Reconcyl/eso/dreaderef/README.md

 The following is an extensible version.
 It outputs data starting at position 26 in the code, and continues until a 0 is encountered.

-It uses a very hacky trick to do conditional looping in which the cell that holds the instruction pointer (-1) is actually executed as code.
-This trick is used for the sole purpose of minimizing the program's size.

     CODE.
+    ; Dereference the string pointer
+    0.  deref 24 4
-    ; Output the character pointed to by the counter
+    ; End the program if the value pointed to is zero
-    0.  deref 25 4
     3.  deref ?
 7
+    6.  bool ?
+11
+    9.  mul -1 ?
+13
+    13. ? ; This will either be `end` or -1, which is a nop.
+    ; Otherwise, output the value
+    14. deref 7 18
-    6.  chro ?
+    17. chro ?
-    ; Increment the counter
+    ; Increment the string pointer
-    8.  deref 25 13
+    19. deref 24 24
-    11. add 1 ?
-25
+    22. add 1 29 24
-    ; Check whether the cell pointed to by the counter is 0
+    ; Go back to the beginning
-    15. deref 7 19
-    18. bool ?
-23
-    ; Subtract 2 from the boolean value to get either -2 or -1,
-    ; and store the result in the instruction pointer
-    21. add -2 ? -1
+    26. deref 13 -1

     DATA.
-    25. 26
-    26. "Hello, World!\n"
+    29. "Hello, World!\n"

 ## Turing Completeness